 Cuban Inmates Take Captives in La.

 ST. MARTINVILLE, La.
-(AP) _ Five Cuban inmates frustrated with their incarceration held three hostages for another day Tuesday and were joined by two more inmates as the group warned they would kill hostages if they weren’t freed.
+(AP) _ A growing group of Cuban inmates frustrated with their incarceration held three hostages for a second day Tuesday and threatened to kill their captives if they aren’t freed.

-Warden Todd Louvierre and deputies Jolie Sonnier and Brandon Boudreaux have been held at knifepoint since Monday, when they were grabbed as the detainees left an exercise area.
+Warden Todd Louvierre and deputies Jolie Sonnier and Brandon Boudreaux have been held at knifepoint since Monday, when they were grabbed as five inmates left an exercise area.

 A fourth hostage, a deputy sheriff, was released Monday after six hours of negotiations.
-No injuries have been reported and the hostages are reportedly being well treated.
+No injuries have been reported, and authorities said they believe the hostages are being treated well.